-- For hourly employees, Full-Time Equivalent (FTE) is defined as the amount of time (stated as a percentage) the position will be providing services under the terms of this Contract.
+- (1) For hourly employees, Full-Time Equivalent (FTF) is defined as the amount of - (1) For hourly employees, Full-Time Equivalent (FTE) is defined as the amount of time (stated as a percentage) the position will be providing services under the terms of this Contract.
 This percentage is based upon a 40-hour work week.
-For salaried employees, FTE is defined as the amount of time (stated as a percentage) the position will be paid for under the terms of this Contract, regardless of the number of hours actually worked. - Maximum hourly rate which will be permitted during the term of this Contract; employees may be paid at less than maximum hourly rate.
-Total salary is based on estimated cost, not maximum hourly rate. - Employee Benefits include contributions to 401k or retirement plans; health insurance; dental insurance; vision insurance; life insurance; long-term disability insurance; payroll taxes such as FICA, Federal Unemployment Tax, State Unemployment Tax, and Workers' Compensation Tax, based on the currently prevailing rates; CONTRACTOR's benefits and expense for accrued vacation time payout, for a separated employee, limited to the actual vacation time accrued during the fiscal year in which the expense is claimed, minus the actual vacation time used by the employee during said fiscal year.
-The overall benefit rate shall not exceed 29% of the actual salary expense claimed. - (5) Mileage is limited to the amount allowed by IRS. - Indirect cost includes administrative cost not directly charged to the program including Accounting, Human Resources, Facilities, Information Technology, and Information Systems departments.
-Indirect costs are based on 10% of total direct costs.
-In the event the indirect cost rate is reduced, the reduction shall be afforded to ADMINISTRATOR and the budget amended accordingly.
-CONTRACTOR shall provide notification to ADMINISTRATOR of any changes in the rate. - 13.3 Expenses for extra pay, including but not limited to, overtime, stipends, bonuses, staff incentives, severance pay, etc. shall not be eligible for reimbursement under this Contract unless authorized in writing by ADMINISTRATOR.
-Such authorization shall be considered as an exception and may be approved, on a case-by-case basis, at the sole discretion of ADMINISTRATOR. - 13.4 CONTRACTOR and ADMINISTRATOR may agree, subject to advance written notice, to add, delete or modify line items and/or amounts and/or the number and type of FTE positions without changing COUNTY's maximum funding obligation as stated in Subparagraph 20.1 of this Contract or reducing the level of service to be provided by CONTRACTOR.
-Further, in accordance with Subparagraph 41.4 of this Contract, in the event ADMINISTRATOR reduces the maximum funding obligation as stated in Subparagraph 20.1, CONTRACTOR and ADMINISTRATOR may mutually agree in writing to proportionately reduce the service goals as set forth in this Attachment.
-Failure to obtain advance written approval for any proposed Budget Modification Request may result in disallowance of reimbursement for those costs.
+For salaried employees, FTE is defined as the amount of time (stated as a percentage) the position will be paid for under the terms of this Contract, regardless of the number of hours actually worked. - (2) Maximum hourly rate which will be permitted during the term of this Contract; employees may be paid at less than maximum hourly rate.
+Total salary is based on estimated cost, not maximum hourly rate.

+- (3) Employee Benefits include contributions to 401k or retirement plans: health insurance; dental insurance; life insurance; long-term disability insurance; payroll taxes such as FICA, Federal Unemployment Tax, State Unemployment Tax, and Workers' Compensation, Tax, based on the currently prevailing rates; and expense for accrued vacation time payout, for a separated employee, limited to the actual vacation time accrued during the fiscal year in which the expense is claimed, minus the actual vacation time used by the employee during said fiscal year.
+The overall benefit rate shall not exceed 19.69% of the actual salary expense claimed. - Program Expenses include telephone, postage, and mileage (mileage is limited to the amount allowed by IRS).
+Operating Expenses include accounting and audit, office supplies, copier expense, computer website and maintenance, utilities, office rent, and liability insurance. - (5) Services and Supplies includes Prevent Child Abuse Training Network, and public awareness campaigns. - (6) In-kind match provided by COUNCIL members at the rate of \$25.00 per hour (excludes in-kind hours by COUNCIL members who are SSA employees). - 6.2 Expenses for extra pay, including but not limited to, overtime, stipends, bonuses, staff incentives, severance pay, etc. shall not be eligible for reimbursement under this Contract unless authorized in writing by ADMINISTRATOR.
+Such authorization shall be considered as an exception and may be approved, on a case-by-case basis, at the sole discretion of ADMINISTRATOR. - 6.3 CONTRACTOR and ADMINISTRATOR may agree, subject to advance written notice, to add, delete or modify line items and/or amounts and/or the number and type of FTE positions without changing COUNTY's maximum funding obligation as stated in Subparagraph 20.1 of this Contract or reducing the level of service to be provided by CONTRACTOR.
+Further, in accordance with Subparagraph 41.4 of this Contract, in the event ADMINISTRATOR reduces the maximum funding 20.1, CONTRACTOR obligation stated in Subparagraph ADMINISTRATOR may mutually agree in writing to proportionately reduce the service goals as set forth in this Attachment.
+Failure to obtain advance written approval for any proposed Budget Modification Request may result in disallowance

-13.5 In the event the budget shown in Subparagraph 13.2 of this Attachment A is modified, the modified budget shall remain in effect for the remainder of the contract term, unless superseded by subsequent budget modification(s) that have been approved in writing by ADMINISTRATOR.
+- of reimbursement for those costs. - 6.4 In the event the budget shown in Paragraph 6 of this Attachment is modified, the modified budget shall remain in effect for the remainder of the contract term, unless superseded by subsequent budget modification(s) that have been approved in writing by ADMINISTRATOR.
 For example, if Budget Modification #1 is approved on August 15, 2025, the modified budget will remain in effect until Budget Modification #2 is requested and approved in writing.
 The annual budget beginning on July 1st of each Contract year shall be identical to the most recently modified annual budget.

-14. STAFFING REQUIREMENTS
+7. STAFFING REQUIREMENTS